 To make sure you’re ready, Nick recommends these three rock-solid homebuying preparation tips.

 “Make sure that you, as an individual, have done a budget for yourself.
 Do you have to go to Tim Hortons or Starbucks every day?
 There’s $20 to $50 a week you could save.
 Do you have to have the best new cell phone?
 That’s the other thing for people to really consider when they’re looking at buying a house or condo: what don’t you need?
 Are you willing to go out for dinner or get takeout only once a week instead of three?”

 Build in a buffer

-“I think stress testing is a good thing from a budgeting perspective because people are worried about not being able to afford a property but at the same time, if rates do go up – and rates are rising now where they’ve been historically low for years – you’ve got to be able to comfortably afford to pay for the roof over your head.
-Adding a buffer is a good idea, even if you’re going through a lender that’s not affected by these changes.
-When you find a rate that’s average add 1-2% to that and see what that does to your monthly commitments because every five years, maybe the rate increases as do your monthly expenses.”
+“I think stress testing is a good thing from a budgeting perspective because people are worried about not being able to afford a property but at the same time, if rates do go up, you’ve got to be able to comfortably afford to pay for the roof over your head.
+When you find a rate that’s average, add 1% to 2% to that and see what that does to your monthly commitments because every five years, maybe the rate increases as do your monthly expenses.”

 Prepare for the unpredicted

-*Down Payment Loan percentage is only an estimate.
-Actual percentage varies by development.
+*Down payment contribution percentage is only an estimate.
+Actual percentage varies by development and unit size.